SolbiatiAlessandro/relna/relna/tensorflow/README.md

 To check the current jobs open the [jobs panel in GCP](https://console.cloud.google.com/mlengine/jobs?project=relna-241818).

 If the jobs execute correctly on cloud you should have the file `gs://relna-mlengine/census_single_1/export/saved_model.pb`

+## Run a job locally programmatically

+An example of a full model is inside `tutorial/`, you can read the README.md there